-The Bank entered into a commercial lease for office space in Kingsport, TN for use as a loan production office, which is expected to open during the 1st Quarter of 2018.
+The Bank entered into a commercial lease for office space in Kingsport, TN for use as a loan production office, which opened in January 2018.
 For additional discussion of this lease see Note 17, Leasing Activities, in Notes to the Consolidated Financial Statements.